lubie-max/Learning-cypress-22-days/README.md

+# About

+## What is Cypress?

+- 🟡 Cypress is a next generation automation testing tool for Modern Web Apps.
-🟡 It's Asynchronouse in nature.
-But we can write text cases in Synchronouse fasion, this is one of its features.
+- 🟡 It's Asynchronouse in nature.
+But we can write test cases in Synchronouse fasion, this is one of its features.

+## Why one should use it?
+### Cypress is a battaries included testing framework which provoids different features.
+like-
+- Ease to Debug.
+- Time Traveling.
+It takes snapshots of each step.
+- Automating Waiting
+etc.

 # Days

 ## 0-6 -All basic, its pros and cons , Nature. and making some tests and assertion.

 - 🔰 Each line/command returns a promise. >> test.js

 ## 7 - alerts handling.